 You don’t have to be a big corporation to care about data security.
 Most companies have Intellectual property, strategic plans, or personal data to protect.
-And while growth in cloud-hosted software and services, remotely accessible wireless devices, and the Internet of Things, bring efficiency and unprecedented opportunity to share and collect data, they also make businesses more vulnerable.
+With increasing regulatory requirements such as the General Data Protection Regulation (GDPR), the proliferation of personal data can provide business value but also create compliance challenges.
+These changes coupled with a shift toward cloud technologies and the Internet of Things, bring efficiency and opportunity to share and collect data, they also make businesses more vulnerable.

 Businesses today face threats from unauthorized access to or disclosure of information, cyber theft and ransom ware, and vandals that aim to shut down websites or networks through denial of service.
 These data thieves and miscreants seek vulnerabilities where information in documents or hard drives can easily be obtained.

 Because security threats never cease, data protection cannot be accomplished through “one-and-done” solutions.
 Blending innovative technology with expertise in work processes, we partner with our customers to prevent data from getting into the wrong hands inside and outside the work environment.
 We take a strategic approach to printer security that includes, intrusion prevention, device detection, document and data protection, and external partnerships with our information security vendors .
 Our enterprise content management (ECM) systems run on servers that incorporate the latest security features for cloud-based server technology.

 With Xerox, what’s more secure is also more efficient